yogurt-foundation/yogurt-css-documentation/docs/sizing/min-width.md

 ## Min Width

-Utilities for setting the minimum width of an element.
+Utilities for sets the minimum width of an element.

 ### Class